alekseylopez/Heat-Diffusion-Simulator/README.md

 ## Future

-Will implement an implicit PDE solver using a FFT to diagonalize the discrete Laplacian to be able to just perform per-mode exponential updates.
+Will implement a Fourier-spectral solver using a FFT to diagonalize the discrete Laplacian to allow for per-mode exponential updates.

 ## Credits